 What is Counseling?

-- Counseling includes identifying and dealing with your problems using the help and guidance of a counseling professional.
-Problems can be personal, social, physical, or academic.
+- Counseling includes identifying and addressing your challenges utilizing the support and guidance of a counseling professional.

-- Counseling involves exploring your options for change.
-Changes do not always take place quickly or easily.
+- Counseling involves exploring your options for change and personal growth.

-- The counselor’s main role is to support you while you work through your concerns.
+- The counselor’s main role is to support you while you work through your challenges.

 - A goal of counseling is to help you develop the decision making skills needed to the challenges of living.

-- Your responsibility includes working with your counselor through the counseling process and being conscientious in keeping your appointments.
+- Your responsibility includes working with your counselor through the counseling process.

 What to Do in a Crisis

 When you or someone you know is in a crisis situation where there is an imminent risk of harm.
 It requires immediate response.
 It includes, but is not limited to: risk of suicide; risk of physical harm to others; states of serious impaired judgment in which an individual is endangered (e.g., self-injury or mutilation); and situations of risk to defenseless victims (e.g., sexual assault, or abuse).

 1. Never try to handle a situation you feel is dangerous on your own.